Poultry farming in Queensland

 Egg production

-Queensland's egg production industry had a gross value of $285 million in 2021–22.
+Queensland's egg production industry had an estimated gross value of $375 million in 2023–2024.

 Most eggs sold in Queensland are whole shell eggs to the large retailers, but other markets include:

-Most egg production occurs predominantly in the Darling Downs region, however there are some farms in other areas of the state.
+Most egg production occurs predominantly in the Darling Downs region; however, there are some farms in other areas of the state.

-Production systems include caged, barn laid, free range and organic.
+Production systems include caged, barn-laid, free range and organic.

 Chicken meat

-Chicken meat production in Queensland was valued at $630 million in 2021–22.
+Chicken meat production in Queensland had an estimated gross value of $700 million in 2023–2024.

-In Queensland, many meat chicken growers contract with large integrated processing companies and some small independent growers process and market their own chickens.
+In Queensland, many meat chicken growers contract with large integrated processing companies and some small independent growers process and market their chickens.
 If you're interested in contracting with a processing company, contact them directly to see if they are taking on new contract growers.

 Starting a poultry farm